hchasestevens/dockerfile-requirements/README.md

 ## Usage
 <!-- First, prepare a `Dockerfile` like so: -->
-First, compare a `Dockerfile.template` file like so:
+First, prepare a `Dockerfile.template` file like so:

 ```dockerfile
 FROM python:latest